EdwinAhl/EdwinAhl/README.md

 - AI
 - States
 - Leaderboard
+- Testing

-But I also helped a bit with the rest when I could.
+But I was also involed a bit with the rest when I could.

 ### [Natural deduction proof verifier](https://github.com/EdwinAhl/DD1351-Task-2) and [CTL verifier](https://github.com/EdwinAhl/DD1351-Task-3)
 Both of the projects where developed in Prolog.
 I was responsible for the overal code structure and wrote about half of the neccesary rules needing to be verified in both cases while my labparter [@BaltzarL](https://github.com/BaltzarL) wrote the other half.